chunlinli/glmtlp/README.md

 ## Highlights

-constrained likelihood approach, inference
+Constrained likelihood, inference

-an improved algorithm
+An improved algorithm

-any GLM
+Any GLM (to do)

+GGM (to do)

-summary data
+Summary data

-big data, memory management
+Big data, memory management

-visualization
+Visualization